chris-stytch/pages-plugins/packages/cloudflare-access/README.md

 });
 ```

-The plugin takes an object with two properties: the `domain` of your Cloudflare Access account, and the policy `aud` (audience) to validate against.
+The Plugin takes an object with two properties: the `domain` of your Cloudflare Access account, and the policy `aud` (audience) to validate against.
 Any requests which fail validation will be returned a 403.

 ### Accessing the JWT payload

-If you need to use the JWT payload in your application (e.g. you need the user's email address), this plugin will make this available for you at `data.cloudflareAccess.JWT.payload`.
+If you need to use the JWT payload in your application (e.g. you need the user's email address), this Plugin will make this available for you at `data.cloudflareAccess.JWT.payload`.

 For example: